kgbemis/viz_mbes_for_EM2040/readme.txt

     Note that this can be either an absolute or a relative path.
 2 -

+Implemented functionality
+- gathers info from kmall file
+- displays number and type of datagrams
+- can extract start and end times
+-

 ----
 latest readme file update - kgb 4/4/23